 - Hold for 15–30 seconds before changing sides.

-> Downward-facing dog may just be your new go-to yoga pose — and it can also help runners.
-It stretches the low back, hamstrings, calves, and feet.
-Holding this pose after a run can help to destress the mind while stretching out the body.
+Downward-facing dog may just be your new go-to yoga pose—and it can also help runners.
+It stretches the lower back, hamstrings, calves and feet.
+Holding this pose after a run can help destress the mind while stretching out the body.

-> - Start on all fours with your hands shoulder-width apart.
+- Start on all fours with your hands shoulder-width apart.

 - Inhale as you push your glutes in the air, coming up from each knee, with your feet planted hip-width apart.

 - Your arms and legs should be straightened, creating an inverted V shape.